 3D-Agent

+Now at v1.1.0 with a claimed user base of 6,000+ Blender artists.
 Positions itself as the production successor to BlenderMCP — bundles the MCP server inside the addon (no separate uvx process), targets professional workflows with “reliable results.”
-Less community adoption so far, but the zero-config approach addresses one of BlenderMCP’s biggest friction points.
+Pricing: Free (15 prompts/month), Starter ($10/month), Advanced ($100/month).
+The zero-config approach and growing claimed adoption make it increasingly credible as an alternative for users deterred by BlenderMCP’s security posture.

 Poly-MCP Blender Server